Variational Quantum Algorithms: Basic concepts and tools

-{\it ADAPT-VQE.} In many ansatze one optimizes over continuous parameters (such as rotation angles), while the structure of the circuit is kept fixed.
-While this allows one to control the overall circuit complexity, it may miss refinements attained by optimizing the circuit structure itself, including the addition or removal of unnecessary circuit elements.
-This possibility was explored in a framework called ADAPT-VQE~\cite{grimsley2019adaptive,tang2019qubit}, which seeks to adaptively add specific elements to the ansatz to maximize the benefit while minimizing the number of circuit elements.
-One can then view the problem as a sparse model problem, and while such an optimization is known to be hard, heuristic or greedy approximations that seek to add one term at a time have been shown to be helpful~\cite{grimsley2019adaptive,tang2019qubit}.
-Complementary approaches based on exploring a plurality of ansatz variants simultaneously as an evolving cohort have also shown promising performance~\cite{rattew2020evoansatz}.
+In many ansatzes, one optimizes over continuous parameters (such as rotation angles), while the structure of the circuit is kept fixed.
+Although this enables the control of the overall circuit complexity, it may miss refinements attained by optimizing the circuit structure itself, including the addition or removal of unnecessary circuit elements.
+Optimizing the circuit structure was initially explored in a framework called ADAPT-VQE~\cite{grimsley2019adaptive}, which seeks to adaptively add specific elements to the ansatz to maximize the benefit while minimizing the number of circuit elements in quantum chemistry applications.
+(Improvements to ADAPT-VQE and variable ansatz for quantum chemistry have been introduced in Refs.~\cite{tang2019qubit,yordanov2020iterative}, and a variable structure version of the QAOA ansatz was introduced in Ref.~\cite{zhu2020adaptive}.)
+One can then view this problem as a sparse model problem, and whereas such an optimization is known to be hard, heuristic or greedy approximations that seek to add one term at a time have been shown to be helpful~\cite{grimsley2019adaptive,tang2019qubit}.

+Machine learning-aided evolutionary algorithms for circuit design have also been explored in Refs.~\cite{rattew2019domain,chivilikhin2020mog}, where individuals (quantum circuits) from a population are upgraded to grow the circuit and explore the Hilbert space.
+In addition, Refs.~\cite{cincio2021machine,cincio2018learning,du2020quantum,zhang2020differentiable,bilkis2021semi} use tools from machine learning to develop variational ansatzes for various VQA applications.
+Complementary approaches based on exploring different ansatz variants simultaneously as an evolving cohort have also shown promising performance~\cite{rattew2020evoansatz}.